top of page

 It signifies a bond or tie that joins elements together, allowing them to interact, communicate, or function as a unified whole.
 A link can be physical, conceptual, or symbolic, serving as a bridge between different entities, ideas, or systems.
 In the context of technology and the internet, a link represents a clickable element that allows users to navigate between web pages, documents, or resources.
 It enables users to access related or relevant information by simply clicking on the link.
 Additionally, "link" can also refer to a piece of jewelry, such as a chain or bracelet, that connects or fastens different elements together.
 In a broader sense, the noun "link" embodies the concept of connection, interdependence, or interrelation, highlighting the essential role it plays in establishing and maintaining relationships, conveying information, and facilitating various interactions.

-Example sentences of link
+Example sentences containing link

 1. The detective found a crucial link between the two crime scenes.